-Lifting injuries (mostly back and neck injuries) account the vast majority of all injuries in nursing home employees, who have to manually lift patients in order to move them to and from bed and help them with positioning in chairs.
+Lifting injuries (mostly back and neck injuries) account for the vast majority of all injuries in nursing home employees, who have to manually lift patients in order to move them to and from the bed and help them with positioning in chairs.

 Many patients are obese, which creates an even larger risk of injury.
-Since nursing home employees have to engage in some form of lifting activities daily, this can cause severe damage to the spine, which can either develop injuries gradually and over time or serve as a one-time injury that requires hospitalization.
+Since nursing home employees have to engage in some form of lifting activities daily, this can cause severe damage to the spine, which can either develop injuries gradually and overtime or serve as a one-time injury that requires hospitalization.

 Our workers’ compensation lawyers explain that back injuries – and any other injuries stemming from lifting and overloading the spine – can make it impossible for employees to perform their duties and impair their earning capacity.

-In these cases, nursing home employees are entitled to workers compensation benefits, which include lost wages, lost capacity, medical bills expenses, travel expenses, and many other benefits.
+In these cases, nursing home employees are entitled to worker’s compensation benefits, which include lost wages, lost capacity, medical bills expenses, travel expenses, and many other benefits.